 Satyendra Nath Bose was born into a middle class family on January 1, 1894 in British India’s capital city, Calcutta, Bengal Presidency.
 Today the city is known as Kolkata, located in the Indian state of West Bengal.

-Satyendra’s father was Surendranath Bose, an accountant in the East Indian Railway Company; he had a great interest in mathematics and science and founded a small pharmaceutical and chemical company in 1903.
+Satyendra’s father was Surendranath Bose, an accountant in the East Indian Railway Company.
+Surendranath had a great interest in mathematics & science and in 1903 founded a small pharmaceutical and chemical company.
 Satyendra’s mother was Amodini Devi, a lawyer’s daughter.
-Satyendra was the couple’s oldest child and their only son; in the years following Satyendra’s birth, his parents had six daughters.
+Satyendra was the couple’s eldest child and their only son; in the years following Satyendra’s birth, his parents had six daughters.

-At the age of five, Satyendra enrolled at his local elementary school.
+At age five, Satyendra enrolled at his local elementary school.
 Later, after his family moved to Calcutta’s Goabagan neighborhood, he became a pupil at the New Indian School.

 Encouraging an Outstanding Pupil